Glossary

 • A financial account maintained by a U.S. payor.
 A U.S. payor includes a U.S. branch of a foreign financial institution, a foreign branch of a U.S. financial institution, and certain foreign subsidiaries of U.S. corporations.
 Therefore, financial accounts with such entities do not have to be reported.

-• A beneficial interest in a foreign trust or a foreign estate, if you do not know or have reason to know of the interest.
+• A beneficial interest in a foreign trust or a foreign estate if you do not know or have reason to know of the interest.
 If you receive a distribution from a foreign trust or foreign estate, however, you are considered to have knowledge of your interest in the trust or estate.

 • A financial account is not a specified foreign financial asset if the mark-to-market accounting rules for securities dealers in Code Sec.
-475(a) apply to all of the holdings in the account or an election under Code Sec.
+475(a) apply to all the holdings in the account or an election under Code Sec.
 475(e) or Code Sec.
-475(f) is made with respect to all of the holdings in the account.
+475(f) is made with respect to all the holdings in the account.

 • An asset is not a specified foreign financial asset if the rules of Code Sec.
 475(a) apply to the asset or an election under Code Sec.
 475(e) for commodities dealers or commodity traders under Code Sec.
 475(f) is made with respect to the asset.

-This information was last updated on 01/10/2022.
+This information was last updated on 11/16/2023.

 The fastest and most trusted way to research is on Checkpoint Edge